MicrosoftDocs/VBA-Docs/api/Access.Application.BuildCriteria.md

 The **BuildCriteria** method provides the same parsing from Visual Basic code.
 For example, to return the preceding correctly parsed string, you can supply the following arguments to the **BuildCriteria** method:

 ```vb
 Dim strCriteria As String
 strCriteria = BuildCriteria("OrderDate", dbDate, ">1-1-95")
 ```

-Since you need to supply criteria for the **Filter** property in correctly parsed form, you can use the **BuildCriteria** method to construct a correctly parsed string.
+Because you need to supply criteria for the **Filter** property in correctly parsed form, you can use the **BuildCriteria** method to construct a correctly parsed string.

 You can use the **BuildCriteria** method to construct a string with multiple criteria if those criteria refer to the same field.
-For example, you can use the **BuildCriteria** method with the following arguments to construct a string with multiple criteria relating to the OrderDate field:
+For example, you can use the **BuildCriteria** method with the following arguments to construct a string with multiple criteria relating to the **OrderDate** field:

 ```vb
 strCriteria = BuildCriteria("OrderDate", dbDate, ">1-1-95 and <5-1-95")